 Which Devices Exactly Are Covered by the Tachograph Replacement Funding in Poland?

-Funding for the replacement of drivers’ working time recording devices applies to replacing tachographs with second-generation, second-version intelligent devices (so-called G2V2), which will be installed in a given vehicle for the first time.
+Funding for the replacement of drivers’ working time recording devices applies to replacing tachographs with second-generation, second-version intelligent devices (so-called G2V2), which will be installed in a vehicle registered under a Community transport licence.
 The replacement of tachographs in the transport sector must comply with the requirements of Commission Implementing Regulation (EU) 2021/1228.

 What Are G2V2 Tachographs?